VipinMI2024/100-days-of-ai-ml/README.md

 **Expected Completion:** February 26, 2026
 **Current Streak:** 🔥 3 day

 > "The only way to learn is by doing.
-100 days, 100 projects, infinite learning."
+100 days, 100 projects, infinite learning"